 Anastasia graduated from the School of Architecture, Aristotle University of Thessaloniki, Greece.
 She holds a PhD and a Masters in Landscape Architecture from Aristotle University of Thessaloniki.
 She teaches at the ‘Joint Postgraduate Programme Studies in Landscape Architecture, AUTh’ urban landscape design and detailing, as well as landscape restoration, since 2005.
 Parallel to her professional practice, she is also completing her studies at the School of Applied & Fine Arts, AUTh.

 Vanessa graduated from the School of Architecture, Aristotle University of Thessaloniki with honours, having attended 6 months at the I.U.A.V.
 She holds a PhD in architectural design from AUTh and a Masters in architectural design from the Bartlett, UCL.
 Her PhD thesis was supported by EU research scholarship ‘Heraclitus’.
-She is associate professor at the School of Architecture AUTh, teaching architectural design and theory since 2006.
+She is associate professor at the School of Architecture AUTh since 2018, teaching architectural design and theory since 2006.
 She was senior editor of annual review ‘KTIRIO _ Architecture + Design’, guest editor for international review ‘Architecture in Greece’ and co-author in ‘Modernism and architectural education’, do_co.mo.mo_03.
 Since 2009, she is the National Selector for Greece, for the International Piranesi Award, organized by ‘Piran Days of Architecture’ in Slovenia.

 Eleftheria graduated from the School of Architecture, Aristotle University of Thessaloniki.
 She holds a professional engineering license [C’ class - Categories 06 & 07] and a Masters of Science in ‘Protection, Conservation & Restoration of Cultural Monuments’ from Aristotle University of Thessaloniki.